 Creative direction involves a process to reach a goal (communication, research, execution, experience and trust).
 I’ve built a career on ensuring goals can be met—through problem-solving, coming up with ways to convey a message on time and on budget and managing a team juggling several things at one time.
 I am definitely an idea person, but I get things done and motivate others.

-I received a B.F.A. from Indiana University of Pennsylvania, majoring in graphic design and illustration (and a minor in interior design).
+I received a B.F.A. from Indiana University of Pennsylvania, majoring in graphic design and illustration (with a minor in interior design).
 My background initially focused on print—particularly magazine and book publishing, identity and collateral designs, with positions in both non-profits as well as for-profit companies.
 I’ve done magazine redesigns and print RFP’s, worked with illustrators and photographers on a regular basis, and my tenure at a small design firm began my feet-into-the-fire exposure to client pitches and client relations.
-But as I’ve gotten more and more into the web/digital side of publishing I realize I have an inner geek that enjoys logic and working with code—last year I led the complete overhaul of two corporate B2C websites, using WordPress and customizing in css and html.
+But as I’ve gotten more and more into the web/digital side of publishing I realize I have an inner geek that enjoys logic and working with code—in the past two years I led the complete overhaul of two corporate B2C websites, using WordPress and customizing in css and html.
 I love a challenge and I’m always ready to learn something new.

 What I bring to the table:

 Several years as a creative professional (designer and editor); hands-on, can-do attitude; adaptable manager and mentor who works hard and plays hard too.
 I am fully connected to industry professionals which include: printers, web developers, mailhouses, photographers and illustrators, copywriters and journalists.
 I also bring a sense of humor, a taste for good food and drink and a weakness for shoes.
 And purses.